 11. Experience the Brussels Evening culinary tour!

 Enjoy a taste of the authentic flavors in Brussels, where cuisine, history and culture collide.
-Spend your evening relaxing and savoring the artisan ham and cheese, Belgian endives, sprouts, beef stew, mussels, waffles, fries, Speculoos and the local wine and beer.
+Spend your evening relaxing and savoring the artisan ham and cheese, Belgian endives, sprouts, beef stew, mussels, waffles, chocolate, fries, Speculoos and the local wine and beer.

 12. Take part in the biggest Apero in Brussels

 An Apero is a unique event where people come together to drink, dance and chat outside while enjoying the beautiful weather.
 It usually takes place during the summer with its venue being announced just a few days prior to the event.

 At the Oceade, there are over a dozen outdoor and indoor water slides, an aqua fun-house and a wave pool.
 There are slide sized for everyone and all your family or friends on the vacation are sure to enjoy the aquatic park.

 On Sundays, you can visit the vintage market where you can get vintage clothes and accessories from young designers or particulars.
 While shopping, you may also get to have a brunch or drink at an atypical place.

 This place will offer you the best view of all the beautiful landmarks in Brussels.
 It is a public place and best of all you will enjoy your experience for free.

 Although it is somewhat discrete, the new Brussels city was built on top of the old one.
 If you walk through Bourse, you will actually see old parts of the old underground city.